Ernest Debrah

 Ernest Akobuor Debrah (3 June 1947 – 6 April 2016) was a Ghanaian politician.

 Early life and education

 Ernest Kwaku Akobour Debrah was born on 3 June 1947 to James Emmanuel Debrah and Elizabeth Akosua Kontoh Debrah.
 He was the 3rd of twelve children born to his parents.
 He hails from Tanoso in the Brong Ahafo Region of Ghana.
 After his basic and secondary education at Sunyani Secondary School and Ghana National College, Ernest Debrah graduated from Kwame Nkrumah University of Science and Technology in 1972 with a Bachelor of Science degree in Land Economy.
 He then proceeded to acquire a Master of Business Administration degree in management at the University of Strathclyde, Glasgow in 1995.

 Career

-Debrah is an economist by profession.
+Debrah was an economist by profession.
 He has worked as the chief manager of the Retain Banking Unit at the head office of Société Générale - Social Security Bank, later known as Societe Generale Ghana Limited.